 I’ve been using variations of this chicken forever.
 The flavors are very similar to those you’ll find in a Greek or Middle Eastern restaurant.
-Those of you who live in Toronto, think Me Va Me or Mezes.
+If you live in Toronto, think Me Va Me or Mezes.
 I prefer to grill the chicken – even in winter – but the broiler is a good alternative.
 This marinated chicken recipe is great hot or cold.

 Tips for Marinated Grilled Chicken

-- If you choose to marinate for a longer time to deepen flavors, stick to the lemon zest.
-If you’re marinating for 30 minutes, feel free to substitute a couple of tablespoons of lemon juice.
+- If you choose to marinate for a longer time to deepen flavors, stick to the lemon zest (not lemon juice).
+If you’re marinating for 30 minutes, feel free to substitute the zest with a couple of tablespoons of lemon juice.

-- For juicier chicken, boneless thighs, with or without the skin, are best, but breasts are delicious too with the marinade.
+- For the juiciest and most flavorful chicken, boneless thighs, with or without the skin, are best, but breasts are delicious too with the marinade.

 Tailor To Your Taste

-- To make Kabobs: cut the raw chicken into 2 inch pieces and thread onto skewers;
+- Make Kabobs: cut the raw chicken into 2 inch pieces and thread onto skewers;

-- To use in a pita sandwich or salad: After cooking and resting the chicken (or even chilling), cut into smaller pieces.
+- Fill a pita sandwich or salad: After cooking and resting the chicken (or even chilling), cut into smaller pieces.

-- Use bone in chicken: Marinate and grill bone-in pieces.
-Or bake at 400F for 35-45 minutes or until chicken registers 160-165FF with an instant read thermometer.
+- Use bone-in chicken: Marinate and grill bone-in pieces.
+Or bake at 400F for 35-45 minutes or until chicken registers 160-165F with an instant read thermometer.

 - I often use 1/4 cup light mayonnaise instead of the olive oil, and skip the marinating altogether.
 Then the whole dinner can be on the table in 30 minutes.